MagdK/portfolio_nextjs/public/works/fashionTrade-virtual-showroom/fashionTrade-virtual-showroom.md

 ## Project overview
 ## Objective
-Create an digital showroom experience that enables brands to tell their stories and showcase their collections, while also helping retailers find the perfect brands for their stores.
+Create an digital showroom experience that enables brands to tell their stories and showcase their collections, while also helping retailers find the matching brands for their stores.

 ## Duration
-The MVP was launched after two months, and the iteration process to improve the showroom has continued ever since.
+Version 1 was launched after two months

 ## My role
-- Analyse workshop data
+- Analysed workshop data and user interview notes
-- Develop personas and empathy map
+- Developed personas and empathy maps
-- Design the end-to-end experience
-- Write user stories
+- Crafted user stories and collaborated on user journey maps
+- Authored the problem statement, hypothesis statement, and value proposition
+- Defined the project’s goal statement
+- Actively participated in brainstorming sessions (including Crazy 8s and "How Might We" activities)
-- Create low-fidelity wireframes, test them with users and iterate
+- Created low-fidelity wireframes, conducted user tests, and iterated on designs
-- Create high-fidelity prototypes, test them with users and iterate
+- Designed high-fidelity prototypes, tested with users, and made iterative improvements
-- Create desing assets and guidelines for development
+- Developed design assets and provided guidelines for development

-## Team
+## Tools
-UX/UI designer(me), a product owner, the customer success team, and the development team
+Google (docs, slides, sheets), Sketch, Zeplin, InVision, Jira

 ## Problem statement
-Fashion wholesalers face challenges adapting to digital-first environments, often relying on outdated, in-person sales methods that depend on spreadsheets and paper.
+Fashion wholesalers struggle to adapt to digital-first environments, often relying on outdated in-person sales methods that involve spreadsheets, paper, and heavy travel burdens.
 These traditional approaches make it difficult for brands to efficiently communicate their unique stories and align with modern business practices.
 This lack of a digital solution restricts operational efficiency and limits the reach of brand narratives in an increasingly online marketplace.

-"How might we help brands to tell their stories?"
+"How might we help brands to tell their story?"

-"How might we help retailers to find the perfect brands for their stores?"
+"How might we help retailers to find the right brands for their stores?"

+## Hypothesis statement
+We believe that by creating a digital showroom experience tailored to the unique needs of fashion wholesalers, we can provide brands with an engaging platform that conveys their story and identity effectively online.
+If successful, this solution will not only streamline the sales process but will also reduce operational costs and improve brand visibility, empowering wholesalers to align with modern, digital-first business practices.

+## Value proposition
+Our digital showroom feature offers fashion wholesalers an efficient, visually dynamic way to present their brands online, blending storytelling with ease of use.
+This allows wholesalers to engage buyers globally, reduce logistical burdens, and build stronger brand recognition through a seamless digital interface that supports their transition to a more sustainable and efficient digital landscape.

-## Goal
+## Goal statement
 Our goal is to build a digital showroom experience that empowers brands to showcase their unique stories online.
 This will streamline processes, reduce costs, and facilitate a smooth transition to modern, digital-first operations, aligning fashion wholesalers with contemporary industry practices.

-## User research
+## Wireframes
-- Workshop with brand owners - conducted by PO and lead UX/UIer

-- Gather insights from workshop, understand the needs and pain points of brands.
-  1. Insight #1: Brands need to be able to tell their stories in order to connect with the right retailers and to be able to make sales.
-  2. Insight #2: Collections in the digital showroom need to be customisable based on the brand's needs.
-  3. Insight #3: Brands can have multiple collection at the same time.

-- Come up with a solution to help brands have an online presence, provide them tools that allows them to tell their stories in order to make online trading smoother.

-- Usability testing, in depth testing with brand sales representatives.
-- Implementation support.
+Based on the findings from the Empathize and Define stages of the process, I created low-fidelity wireframes for user validation.
+After several iterations, I moved on to developing high-fidelity prototypes.
+Throughout the process, I maintained continuous communication with the development team to address technical limitations.
+Once the final solution was reached, I provided design guidelines to ensure a smooth handover for the development team.

 ## Results
-User satisfaction
-Thanks to the continuous feedback from many of the brand users during the development process, an easy to use feature has been added to the platform that made it possible for brands to be visible online.
+Thanks to continuous feedback from brand users throughout the process, the digital brand showroom feature was successfully integrated into the platform, significantly enhancing the user experience and making it easier for brands to gain visibility online.

-This brilliant feature allows users to access their showrooms anywhere anytime.
-It also gives the brand the chance to tell their story better by creating a fully branded experience using inspirational content like videos, look books, images and allowing them to link their styles to it.
+This feature empowered brands to access their digital showrooms anytime, anywhere, while enabling them to create a fully branded experience.
+By using inspirational content such as videos, lookbooks, and images, brands were able to better tell their stories and connect their styles with their offerings.

-## Conclusion
-The production of the online showroom feature was successfully achieved, it increased brand user satisfaction and demonstrated the value of user-centered design approach.
+Additionally, retailers had a greater chance of discovering brands that aligned with their store concepts.

+As a result of this long-awaited feature, brand sign-ups on the platform saw a significant increase.